 Savvy owners and operators of medical practices know that it’s prudent to periodically look ahead to the future of healthcare technology trends.
 The idea is to carve out a bit of room in their already busy schedules to get a better understanding of what may be to come.
 Doing so can help you support your bottom line in the coming year.For example, are there changes in the local patient demographics to keep an eye on, or do experts predict that the next flu season is going to be particularly challenging?
-What about emerging technology trends that might have an impact on your organization or your medical professionals?
+What about emerging technology trends that might have an impact on your business or your medical professionals?

 While a great deal of medical training remains valid over the years, you have to engage in continuing education to stay certified.
-And one area of medicine that never stays the same for long has to do with the technology and equipment that play such vital roles in diagnosing, treating, and supporting the patients under our care.
+And one area of medicine that never stays the same for long has to do with the technology and equipment that play such vital roles in daily operations, diagnosing, treating, and supporting the patients under our care.
 With that in mind, here are the top 6 healthcare trends we're keeping an eye on for 2023.

 1. Telehealth, AKA Telemedicine

 The advent of the global coronavirus that caused COVID-19 infections shut down large sectors of the economy, and it had a big impact on medical practices and healthcare technology trends.
-Many patients canceled their appointments, fearing the idea of spending time in a waiting room with other people who might harbor the virus, let alone in-person encounters at reception and with nurses and doctors.
+Many patients canceled their appointments, fearing the idea of spending time in a waiting room with other people who might harbor the virus, let alone in-person encounters at reception and with nurses and physicians.

 So, telehealth usage increased as a way to let doctors still see patients, even if in a limited way.
 Experts predict that there will be a rise in the use of telemedicine.
 According to a report from Healthcare Dive, the costs of medical services involving telehealth could rise by 265% between 2020 and 2023, from $29 billion to $106 billion.
 In particular, industry researchers think that patients who suffer from chronic conditions will be the biggest part of the population relying on telehealth sessions with their healthcare providers.